top of page

 CSM: You despicable scoundrel - you damn near disconnected my hair!!

-H: Our fearless Methodist Matthews? (laughs) - here is your costume - and (inspects scalp) mayhap, a tonsured peruke? (chortles)
+H: Hey-day?!
+Our fearless Methodist Matthews? - come, my friend, here is your costume - and (inspects CSM’s scalp) and, mayhap, a tonsured peruke? (chortles)

-CSM: Heh - yes, well, I do need relief via infantile pranks to lever me from my studies (is shaking) - who'd have thought I'd be so easy to spook?
+CSM(sits on a cool coffin): Heh - yes, well, I do need relief to lever me from my studies - and why not via infantile pranks! (is shaking) - Who’d have thought my massive brain would be so easy to spook?

-H: The japes have just begun, my dear friend!
-Byron and the company are this way - oh, (somewhat grubbily) and sandwiches and soup
+H: Why, the japery has just begun!
+Byron and the company are this way - oh, (somewhat leeringly) and sandwiches and soup

 SCENE 2

-The friends, all dressed incorrectly as Dominicans, which doesn't escape M's notice, are shooting at targets at the end of the ancient Abbey’s gallery
+The friends, all dressed incorrectly as Dominicans, which doesn’t escape CSM’s notice, are shooting at targets at the end of the ancient Abbey’s gallery

 All: All hail Matthews of the Prodigious Intellect!

-B: The devil what kept you? (looks up) - why, Matthews you're completely blanched ! - did you see a ghost, perchance? (hysterics ensue) - come, you need some brandy - here - (fills skull goblet - CSM is astounded - again) Oh, start not Matthews! - nor deem my spirit fled!
-In this behold the only skull from which, unlike a living head, whatever flows is never dull
+B(has just successfully shot the eyes out of St. Eustace): What the devil kept you? (looks up) - why, Matthews, you’re completely blanched ! - did you see a ghost, perchance? (hysterics ensue) Come, you need strong Port (fills skull goblet - CSM is astounded - again) Oh, start not Matthews! - nor deem my spirit fled! (twirls goblet in the candlelight) In this behold the only skull from which, unlike a living head, whatever flows is never dull

-B: Better to hold the sparkling grape, than nurse the earthworm’s slimy brood (CSM sits) - and circle, in the goblet’s shape, the drink of gods than reptile’s food
+B: Well said, my fine phantasm!
+‘Tis better to hold the sparkling grape, than nurse the earthworm’s slimy brood (CSM wobbily sits) and circle, in the goblet’s shape, the drink of gods than reptile’s food

-H: Your wit this eve Byron, perchance is shining - but perhaps we shall leave off frightening last night’s supper out of Matthews
+SBD: Your wit this eve Byron, perchance is shining - but shall we leave off frightening last night’s supper out of our sober comrade?

-B: Quite right (claps hands) - now, to begin!
-Here is one of my favourite Mantons - aim your fire at the most highly crafted piece of stonework you can find, my friend (thinks) - although - for a poor scholar's eyesight? ah!, that gaudily painted Tudor fireplace I would better recommend
+B: We shall! (claps hands) - Some sport instead, Matthews? - Here is one of my favourite Mantons - aim your fire at the most highly crafted piece of stonework you can find (thinks) - although - for a poor scholar’s eyesight? ah! - that gaudily painted Tudor fireplace I would better recommend

-H(interrupts): Just so, our esteemed Matthews - however, we shall recess as we appear to be bereft of soup and sandwiches - and we have not yet seen Susan and Taffy in formal evening attire
+H(interrupts): Very well! - we’ll lay off the gunfire to ease your nerves and our eardrums - and also, not only do we appear to be bereft of soup and sandwiches, we have not yet seen Susan and Taffy in formal evening attire

-B: We shall - mind you, Hobby - you are somewhat over-stepping over the feudal mark there
+B: Murray, fetch the wenches (death-stares at H) - mind you, Hobby, you are somewhat overstepping the feudal mark there

-H(hiccups): Pfft, don't mind your 'feudal' - my father is loaded! - I shall repair to the cellar, Murray?! - Help me bring up the fine wines - unless what remains of your booze - like your Mantons - is not vastly corroded
+H(hiccups): Pfft, don’t mind your ‘feudal’ - my méchanty merchanty father is loaded! - I shall repair to the cellar - Murray! - don’t bother with the wenches, help me bring up the fine spirits, light champagnes and such like wond’rous throttle wettening substances - unless what remains of your booze, Byron, like your Mantons - is not vastly corroded

 B(laughs at H’s disdain for the Natural Order of Things): Well, alrighty then - to the library, brethren!